jychuah/ble_squadron/ionic_app/README.md

 ### Control App for Imperial Raider

 This app is built in [Ionic Framework](https://ionicframework.com).
+There is a pre-built Android release [here](./imperial_raider.apk).
+Alternatively, you may build your own copy of this app for a different platform, such as iOS or for the web.
 To deploy this app, you first need to:

 - Install [NodeJS](https://nodejs.org)
 - Install Ionic with `npm install -g ionic`